LuciaHeredia/ConditionedLogInApp/README.md

 ## The LogIn depends on 3 conditions together:
 * Mute mode is on.
-* Airplain mode is on.
+* Airplane mode is on.
 * Password contains the current day(name) of the week.